thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 background-image:
     0:
         image: /images/user-guide/dashboards/overview/layout-settings-background-image-1-pe.png
-        title: 'Drop an image in the appropriate field, or upload it from a folder on your computer.'
+        title: 'Drop an image in the appropriate field, or upload it from a folder on your computer;'
     1:
         image: /images/user-guide/dashboards/overview/layout-settings-background-image-2-pe.png
         title: 'To adjust the position of the image more precisely, click the "Background size mode" drop-down menu and choose how exactly the picture will fill the background space.
-After, apply changes;'
+And apply changes;'
     2:
         image: /images/user-guide/dashboards/overview/layout-settings-background-image-3-pe.png
         title: 'After saving changes, you can see the customized background.'